vimeo/psalm/README.md

 - `useDocblockTypes`<br />
   whether or not to use types as defined in docblocks
 - `autoloader` (optional)
-  if you script that registers a custom autoloader and/or universal constants/functions, register them here
+  if your script that registers a custom autoloader and/or universal constants/functions, register them here

 ### Parameters